If you are wondering how to get power QUICK, you have come to the right place.

 And a more realistic probability distribution, is something like this:

-And for every ultra-bold man who makes it to the top, there are probably 10 or os who died trying.
+And for every ultra-bold man who makes it to the top, there are probably 10 or so who died trying.

 In the case of the criminal world, that might as well be literally drying.